gitpod-io/gitpod-docs/src/44_Config_Start_Tasks.md

 ## Defining Commands

-The `command` property is used to specifiy the command that shall be started on ever start of a workspace.
+The `command` property is used to specify the command that shall be run on every start of a workspace.
 It is a bash command and doesn't need to terminate.
 For instance, you could start a web server or a database.

 The script below will start a development-time web server in many npm projects: